-Early Years - continue to use paper tracking sheets, baseline completed after 2 weeks full time or 4 weeks part time, updated termly.
+Early Years - Baseline completed after 2 weeks full time or 4 weeks part time, targets set and updated termly.
 Continue to record observations linked to Early Years Outcomes (formally development matters statements) and plan for gaps to move the child to the next age band.
 Update files monthly.
-New baseline (CEMs) to be done in the first few weeks with Reception and at the end.